Here is an interview with Johanna who joined us 9 years ago and who now works for The Mothers Union:

 Whenever, I think back to my time in Chester, I am always reminded that the call of the gospel is to lead us to the lost.
 It still challenges me, when my husband and I got married recently, we felt called to move to a new Church that is smaller and live in a more edgy community.
 Where does this challenge go next?

 Straight after studying with us what did you go on to do?
 How did the course prepare you for this?

-I went on to study a BSc in International Development Studies with French at the University of Chester, this was always my plan.
+I went on to study a BSc in International Development Studies with French at the University of Chester.
+This was always my plan.
 I think the course encouraged me to focus on building a strong group of my non-Christian friends rather than be part of a Christian clique.
 How can you be the light when you never hang out with non-Christians?

 What was your favourite ‘project’ that you joined when you were with us?
 How did this prepare you for the world of work?

 In all honesty, I probably chose projects that I felt comfortable with, where I would find young people who I can identify with.
 I don’t regret it, I was young and inexperienced and it was probably wise.
-I loved the young people, inputting into their lives, talking about the issues that they weren’t willing to talk about with their parents, since then I’ve had similar experiences all over the world – I still love it.
+I loved the young people; inputting into their lives, talking about the issues that they weren’t willing to talk about with their parents.
+Since then I’ve had similar experiences all over the world – I still love it.

 In hindsight, I’m not sure that it was the projects that prepared me for the world of work as much as the process.
-As I mentioned earlier, I do a lot of practical things in my work, working for a Church contains as many behind the scenes responsibilities.
+As I mentioned earlier, I do a lot of practical things in my work, and working for a Church contains as many behind the scenes responsibilities.
 I still recall some of the Child Protection training sessions.
 There are lots of transferable skills I learnt with the Light Project, from facilitating a Bible Study, navigating church politics, dealing with volunteers to handling potentially volatile situations.